OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

-# Beginners Guide: How to upload data to the OpenEnergy Platform and initiate the review process
+# Beginners Guide: How to upload data to the OpenEnergy Platform

 # About this guide